turneri/finnish-adguard/README.md

 # 🇫🇮 AdGuard / Pi-hole Finnish Blocklist

 This is a custom blocklist focused on **Finnish ad, analytics, and tracking domains**.
 It's meant to be used with AdGuard Home, Pi-hole, or similar DNS-level blocking tools.
+Right now, the list is intentionally quite strict, but in the future — if there's interest — I might create different levels of blocking (e.g. light/medium/strict).
 ---

 ## ⚠️ Early Stage – Feedback Welcome!